CRYSTAL STRUCTURE AND SYMMETRY

 We live in a universe of patterns

 Geometry, symmetry and multiplicity of Latin squares are explored in this article.
 It is shown that full sets of Latin squares of fixed order can be partitioned in a highly limited number of structure types with different geometries.
-The sets of 576 Latin squares of order 4 and 161280 of order 5 will be stepwise reduced to no more than 5 and 18 different Latin squares, respectively.
+The sets of 576 Latin squares of order 4 and 161280 of order 5 will be stepwise reduced to no more than 5 and 18 unequal Latin squares, respectively.

 Approaches to perform the reduction process include: extending the notion of a Latin square to a cyclic or periodic structure, determining symmetry relations between symbolically different Latin squares, and utilizing that the numbers of different geometric patterns formed by same-symbol sites in Latin squares increase remarkably slowly with order; 2, 4, 10 and 28 for order 4, 5, 6 and 7 respectively.
 The numbers of ways in which these “Latin patterns” can be combined to form Latin squares with different structures are 5 and 18 as mentioned above.

 Aim and scope of this study

 Questions which are in fact so closely related to the everyday endeavour of a crystallographer that the 2010 title of this article “Geometric features of… ” has been changed in “Crystal structure and symmetry of…”.

-Finally: are familiar combinatorial distinctions within Ls sets, such as reduced-form appearance, division in isotopy classes, (self)orthogonality, etc. related to classifying their geometric structure?
+Finally: are familiar combinatorial particularities within Ls sets, such as reduced-form appearance, division in isotopy classes, (self)orthogonality, etc. related to classifying their geometric structure?